 No correlation between the percentage of unoccupied dwellings in a neighborhood and loneliness was found (Timmermans et al., 2021).
 Eleven studies examined the relationship between density and loneliness.
 The types of densities that were tested were population density, urban density, and residential density.
 Three studies examined the relationship between population density and loneliness.
 One study found a positive relationship (Chen & Gong, 2022) but the other two studies found no correlation (Buecker et al., 2021; Shovestul et al., 2020).
 So, it remains unclear if people feel lonelier when population density increases.
 Six studies examined the relationship between urban density and loneliness and no study found a correlation (Kemperman et al., 2019; Maas et al., 2009; Van den Berg et al., 2016; Victor & Pikhartova, 2020; Weijs-Perrée et al., 2015; Yang & Xiang, 2021).
 This indicates that whether people live in an urban or rural area has no effect on their feelings of loneliness.
 However, when urban density increases, it indicates that the number of people living in a certain area increases as well.
-Two studies examined the relationship between residential density and loneliness that the higher the residential density, the lonelier people are.
+Two studies examined the relationship between residential density and loneliness and both studies found a positive relationship with loneliness (Finlay & Kobayashi, 2018; Lai et al., 2021).
+This indicates that the higher the residential density, the lonelier people are.